Wisembly/elephant.io/README.md

 MIT Licenced - Copyright © 2012.
 Wisembly

 ## About

 Elephant.io is a rough socket.io client written in PHP.
 Its goal is to ease communications between your PHP application and a socket.io server.
 Protocol version of socket.io currently supported is 1.
 Only websocket transport is available at the moment.

 ## Licence

 This software is distributed under MIT Licence.
 See LICENCE for more info.

+## Requirements

+You'll need openssl in your PHP config.

 ## Contributors